Statement on slavery and human trafficking

 Fremantle is a private limited company and is part of RTL Group SA, a leader across broadcast, content and digital, and ultimately owned by Bertelsmann SE & Co.
 KGaA, a global media giant comprising of the world’s largest book publisher Penguin Random House and leading music company, BMG.
 Our operations are managed through various subsidiary companies, joint venture partnerships and minority stake holdings in several independent television production companies.

 Our people are at the heart of what we do.
+The Fremantle group in the UK employs 551 people.
+The group has a global workforce of 1,583 undertaking a range of roles.
 Our ethos of creativity, curiosity and connectivity is embedded throughout the Company and our culture, globally.
 We are committed to upholding the human rights of those who work with us.

 Business, Supply Chain and Supplier Commitments

-Entrepreneurial responsibility, integrity and acting responsibly in our business dealings and relationships are essential elements of our corporate culture.
-We aspire to be commercially successful whilst holding the highest ethical standards and ensuring comprehensive compliance with all relevant legislation and regulation by working together.
+Entrepreneurial responsibility, integrity and acting responsibly in our business dealings and relationships are fundamental to our corporate culture.
+We strive for commercial success whilst holding the highest ethical standards and ensuring full compliance with all relevant legislation and regulation by working together.

-Our relationships with our employees, suppliers and business partners are based on mutual respect and trust.
-Being a reputable and safe business to work with is a core value for Fremantle as a whole and we pride ourselves on maintaining strong, honest, and flexible relationships with our consumers, investors and suppliers which continue to remain a key focus.
+Our relationships with our employees, suppliers and business partners are built on mutual respect and trust.
+Being a reputable and safe business to work with is a core value at Fremantle, and we pride ourselves on maintaining strong, honest, and flexible relationships with our consumers, investors and suppliers.
+This remains a key focus.

-During this financial year, Fremantle undertook several secure procurement initiatives to safeguard both the business from potential issues.
-This work, to protect Fremantle, its suppliers and customers and other stakeholders, continues globally through Fremantle’s commitment to secure administrative practices, internal audit and monitoring risk and compliance throughout the business.
+During this financial year, Fremantle undertook several secure procurement initiatives to safeguard the business from potential issues.
+To protect Fremantle, its suppliers and customers and other stakeholders, this effort continues globally through Fremantle’s commitment to secure administrative practices, internal audit and continuous monitoring risk and compliance across the business.

-Fremantle acknowledges the necessity to remain vigilant to the risks of modern slavery and human trafficking.
-It is vital that those within our supply chain play their part equally.
-To this end, we have a robust supplier set up process when engaging with new suppliers, contractors, or business partners to ensure they are aware of the risks and that they uphold the same core values and standards as we do.
-We require those we do business with to have appropriate Modern Slavery Act compliance terms and conditions in place in their own supply chains.
+Fremantle recognises the importance of remaining vigilant to the risks of modern slavery and human trafficking.
+It is vital that all parties within our supply chain share this responsibility.
+To this end, we have implemented a robust supplier onboarding process when engaging with new suppliers, contractors, or business partners, to ensure they are aware of these risks and that they uphold the same core values and standards as we do.
+We also require our business partners to have appropriate Modern Slavery Act compliance terms and conditions in place within their own supply chains.

 Our Policies

-Our zero-tolerance approach to modern slavery and human trafficking and our Modern Slavery and Human Trafficking Policy is approved by the Board.
-It applies to all persons working for us, or on our behalf, in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners.
-Other policies, e.g., our Code of Conduct, reflect and contribute to our commitment to implement and enforce effective systems, due diligence, and controls to ensure modern slavery or human trafficking does not take place anywhere in our own businesses or in our supply chain.
+We have a zero-tolerance approach to modern slavery and human trafficking.
+Our Modern Slavery and Human Trafficking Policy is approved by the Board and applies to all persons working for us, or on our behalf, in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners.
+Other policies, such as our Code of Conduct, reflect support our commitment to implementing and enforcing effective systems, due diligence, and controls to ensure modern slavery and human trafficking do not occur anywhere in our businesses operations or within our supply chain.

-Good governance remains a major focus for the Directors to ensure that the business, including all UK and overseas subsidiaries, meet local legislative requirements and best practice through their own policies.
-We have robust systems in place to identify and assess potential risk areas, which include steps to monitor and mitigate any areas of or at risk of non-compliance within our supply chain.
-The Directors conduct an annual review of all policies continuing to improve and strengthen accountability and transparency and bolster the governance, compliance, and risk management teams across the business.
+Good governance remains a key priority for the Directors to ensure that the business, including all UK and overseas subsidiaries, complies with local legislative requirements and best practice through their respective policies.
+We have robust systems in place to identify and assess potential risk areas, which include measures to monitor and mitigate any instances of or risks of non-compliance within our supply chain.
+The Directors conduct an annual review of all policies, continuously improving accountability and transparency, and strengthening the governance, compliance, and risk management teams across the business.

 Raising Concerns

-Our whistleblowing procedures provide a process through which any concerns may be raised and escalated confidentially to senior management by employees, freelancers and third parties carrying out work for Fremantle.
-Concerns raised via our whistle-blowing procedure are monitored closely and are followed up appropriately.
+Our whistleblowing procedures provide a process for employees, freelancers and third parties carrying out work for Fremantle to raise and escalate concerns confidentially to senior management.
+All concerns raised through this procedure are closely monitored and are addressed appropriately.

 Training

-We provide employees, freelancers and management with induction and continuous training on our on a range of compliance matters and our Code of Conduct which provides support around making day-to day ethical decisions which include obligations under the Modern Slavery Act 2015, particularly in relation to mitigating risks within supply chains.
+We provide employees, freelancers and management with induction and ongoing training on a range of compliance matters, including our Code of Conduct, which supports ethical decision-making in day-to-day operations.
+The training covers key obligations under the Modern Slavery Act 2015, with a focus on mitigating risks within supply chains.
 Fremantle also ensures that such training is provided to employees of subsidiary companies.
 Training completion rates are monitored closely.

 Risk Assessment

-Fremantle carries out an annual risk assessment relating to modern slavery and human trafficking and the risk assessment is shared with the Fremantle Risk and Compliance Committee.
-The risk shows that the business does not operate in a high-risk industry nor in a high-risk jurisdiction and this, combined with the well-developed practices, procedures and due diligence checks we have in place results in a very low risk of slavery and human trafficking within our sector and business operations.
+Fremantle carries out an annual risk assessment relating to modern slavery and human trafficking.
+The results of the risk assessment, which are shared with the Fremantle Risk and Compliance Committee, demonstrate that the business does not operate in a high-risk industry or in a high-risk jurisdiction.
+Together with our well-developed practices, procedures and due diligence checks ensure a very low risk of slavery and human trafficking occurring within both our sector and business operations.

 Due Diligence

-To prevent slavery and trafficking in our business and supply chain, we continue to improve our supplier due diligence process and remain alert to identify and assess potential risk areas, including steps to monitor and mitigate the risk of slavery and human trafficking from occurring.
-The risk of slavery and human trafficking is a key element of whether we engage with suppliers, or not.
-Our suppliers must agree to robust terms and conditions around compliance with anti-slavery legislation to work with us.
+To prevent slavery and trafficking in our business and supply chain, we continue to improve our supplier due diligence process and remain alert in identifying and assessing potential risk areas.
+This includes measures to monitor and mitigate the risk of slavery and human trafficking from materialising.
+The risk of slavery and human trafficking is a key factor in our decision to engage with suppliers.
+Our suppliers must agree to robust terms and conditions regarding compliance with anti-slavery legislation to work with us.

 Board approval